 18 Years Ago They Started Paying It Forward

 As time went on, Consider It Done, Inc. built a larger office and acquired 3 warehouses.
 That, along with a growing business that brought in larger quantities of reusable items, made it possible for Consider It Done, Inc. to begin building a network within the local community to give back on a larger scale.
 The company now had the room to sort, organize and hold the items that would be picked up by those in need, but was finding it challenging to find efficient, effective ways to get the word out and to get the ‘stuff’ picked up quickly in order to continue to make room for more “stuff” coming in.

 Then came Social Media, making it possible for CID to continue Paying It Forward in ways Jennifer never imagined.
 With the advent of Facebook and their Buy/Sell/Trade groups came the potential for a large and immediate audience, inspiring Jennifer to create what is now called CID’s Too Much Stuff (TMS) Program.

 Along with the added expense of the warehouse, the TMS Program requires a full-time manager, so in order to offset those costs, the TMS Program offers some of the items for sale at a very low cost to those in need, while still giving away the majority to individuals, families, animal shelters, schools, nursing homes, and anyone else in need.

 Consider It Done Inc. maintains a modest fleet of enclosed moving trucks, dump trucks and trailers, a Field Staff of Drivers and Helpers, two Warehouses and an Office staffed with eight full and part time employees, including family and retired family and friends.
-Jennifer is still in the office full time speaking with every customer explaining pricing and giving quotes and estimates while also managing all of the business operations.
+Jennifer is still available to speak with every customer to explain pricing and to give quotes and estimates while also managing all of the business operations.